Brain-Institute/cfa-methods-tutorials/Aiimsense/README.md

 - Validate on **real-world clinical data**.
 - Collaborate with clinical partners to assess **diagnostic impact**.
 - Integrate into existing imaging pipelines as a **lightweight, deployable module** with potential for industry adoption and future commercialization.
-- Use EFGR-based post-processing methods to **address weaknesses of state-of-the-art super-resolution networks**.
+- Use EFGR-based post-processing methods to **address weaknesses of state-of-the-art super-resolution networks** especially for EMI headscanner.

 ---

 ## Summary

 This repository presents a comprehensive framework combining **Conformal Prediction** and **EFGR-based post-processing** to enhance MRI super-resolution, providing **quantifiable uncertainty, robust reconstruction**, and pathways for clinical deployment and commercialization.

+## Contents
+This project has the following contents:

+- “README.md” summary of project

+- “Conformal Prediction.pdf” report
+- “Data-CP” for Conformal Prediction data
+- “Source code-Matlab” folder for Matlab source code
+- “Source code-Python” folder Python source code.
+- “README-CP.md” for running codes
+- “Error Feedback Guided Refinement.pdf” report
+- “Data-EFGR” for Error Feedback Guided Refinement data including low- and high-resolution images
+- “EFGR-Analysis” file for Matlab source code
+- “README-EFGR.md” for running codes